szymonlipinski/crunchdb-kata/IMPLEMENTATION.rst

 Implementation Details
 ======================

-There are three main command line script.
+There are three main command line scripts.
 All are fully configurable from the command line.
-All the options should be described with the ``--help`` argument.
+All the options should be described with the ``--help`` argument:

+* ``acquisition.py`` - for loading the jsonl files to the MongoDB
+* ``storage.py`` - for loading the data from the MongoDB to the storage disk files
+* ``query.py`` - for querying the stored data

+Other files and directories:

 * ``storage_dir`` - the default storage directory, currently filled with sample data
 * ``common`` - directory with common python code for all the three scripts